Governance Audit

 Dependencies:

-19. Hold the initial Technical Advisory Group review meeting.
+20. Project Manager schedules the initial Technical Advisory Group kick-off meeting.

 Responsible Body/Role: Technical Advisory Group